gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    n+1, unless n= 65535, in which case the new Shared Key Identifier is 1.

-   After sending the DTLS Finished message, the active SCTP-AUTH key MUST be switched to the new one.
-When the endpoint has both sent and received a closeNotify on the old DTLS connection then the endpoint SHALL remove shared secret(s) related to old DTLS connection.
+   After sending the DTLS Finished message, the new SCTP-AUTH key can be used according to {{Parallel-Dtls}}.
+When the endpoint has both sent and received a close_notify on the old DTLS connection then the endpoint SHALL remove the shared secret and the SCTP-AUTH key related to old DTLS connection.

 ### DTLS 1.2 Considerations